rbaltrusch/music_mood_analysis/README.md

 ![Screenshot of the analysis GUI](music_mood_analysis/gui/media/screenshot2.png?raw=true "Screenshot of the analysis GUI")

-## Real-time

-The tool used to be configured to be used in a real-time analysis setting for analysis of ambient music.
-In the current configuration of the script, this is currently not possible anymore; however, it should not be too hard to re-instate the real-time functionality if required.

-The current configuration uses a .wav file to test the analysis functionality.
-It streams several data chunks per second from the file, which could be either be read from a file or be provided by a funnel script reading audio data directly from audio hardware.
-Such a script is not included in this repository, as it is hardware-specific.

 ## Getting started

 To get a copy of this repository, simply open up git bash in an empty folder and use the command: